An Interactive Gravitational-Wave Detector Model for Museums and Fairs

-There are two points of user interaction in the museum installation of the exhibit.
-First, the touch-screen computer in front of the exhibit, and secondly the four buttons used to simulate exaggerated examples of gravitational-wave signals.
+There are two points of user interaction in the museum implementation of the exhibit: a touch-screen computer, and the four buttons used to trigger exaggerated examples of gravitational-wave-like signals.
 The buttons can be pressed at any time during interaction with the exhibit.
 The touch-screen provides a selection of topics and a quiz.

-Typically, selecting a topic will trigger a short (under $90~\mathrm{s}$) video to play on the rear screen, during which visitors are free to click through several short ($<80$ words per page) text~\cite{doi:10.1111/j.2151-6952.1997.tb01302.x,FalkDierking2000} and graphic pages that expand on the content of the video.
+Typically, selecting a topic on the touch-screen will trigger a short (under $90~\mathrm{s}$) video to play on the rear screen, during which visitors are free to click through several short ($<80$ words per page) text~\cite{doi:10.1111/j.2151-6952.1997.tb01302.x,FalkDierking2000} and graphic pages that expand on the content of the video.
 The video duration is displayed on the screen, so that a viewer is aware that the video is short~\cite{doi:10.1080/00220671.2013.833010}.
-An example of the touch-panel display is shown in Fig~\ref{fig:TTScreenShot}.
-Gravitational-wave astronomy is an area of current rapid progress; therefore, the software has been configured to allow for periodic expansions as new research results emerge, and to provide new content for the repeat visitor~\cite{FalkDierking2013}.

-The videos themselves cover four core topics: (a) an explanation of the gravitational-wave detector model on display and what the interference pattern means; (b) the nature of gravity and how gravitational waves are produced; (c) how interferometers are used to search for gravitational waves; (d) the detection of gravitational waves, including the first detection in 2015 and other observations since.
-Each video is subtitled, and features enthusiastic members of our group as well as video clips, graphics and animations created by others in the LIGO Scientific Collaboration~\cite{EPOMultimediaresources}.
+The videos cover four core topics: (a) an explanation of the gravitational-wave detector model on display and what the interference pattern means; (b) the nature of gravity and how gravitational waves are produced; (c) how interferometers are used to search for gravitational waves; (d) the detection of gravitational waves, including the first detection in 2015 and other observations since.
+Each video features enthusiastic members of our group as well as video clips, graphics and animations created by others in the LIGO Scientific Collaboration~\cite{EPOMultimediaresources}.
 This is intended to help the public make a human connection to the science we discuss, and to share in our excitement for the subject~\cite{doi:10.1080/21548455.2013.875238,FalkDierking2013}.
-The four presenters (two female and two male) were all PhD students from the University of Birmingham Institute for Gravitational Wave Astronomy.
-Student presenters were chosen as we considered them to be more relatable and intentionally avoided the old-professor stereotype of a physicist~\cite{doi:10.1002/tea.21419,doi:10.1111/cura.12267,FalkDierking2000}.
-The videos were produced in collaboration with the communications department of the College of Engineering and Physical Sciences at the University of Birmingham.
+The four presenters (two female and two male) were all PhD students, chosen as we considered them to be relatable and avoided the aged-professor stereotype of a physicist~\cite{doi:10.1002/tea.21419,doi:10.1111/cura.12267,FalkDierking2000}.